ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Background Theory

 PPP theory is a semiempirical method for the electronic structure calculation of conjugated $\pi$ systems.
 The $\pi$ system is treated using an implicit basis of $p$ orbitals centred on the atomic nuclei, where neighbouring $p$ orbitals interact via a H{\"u}ckel $\beta$ (resonance integral) term.
 The $\sigma$ system is treated as core-like and only interacts with the $\pi$ system through a H{\"u}ckel $\alpha$ (core integral) term which also accounts for nuclear charge.

 In PPP theory, the neglect of differential overlap (NDO) approximation is applied, where the overlap integral between any two atomic orbitals is equal to the Kronecker delta function of the two orbitals: $\langle \phi_\mu| \phi_\nu \rangle= \delta_{\mu \nu}$.
-Firstly, this means that the overlap matrix $\mathrm{\mathbf{S}}$ simply equal to the identity matrix $\mathrm{\mathbf{I}}$.
-Therefore, the Roothaan equations simplify to $\mathrm{\mathbf{FC}} = \mathrm{\mathbf{CE}}$, where $\mathbf{E}$ is a diagonal matrix of orbital energies $\{\epsilon_p\}$.
+This firstly means that the Roothaan equations simplify to $\mathrm{\mathbf{FC}} = \mathrm{\mathbf{CE}}$, where $\mathbf{E}$ is a diagonal matrix of orbital energies $\{\epsilon_p\}$.
 The second implication of NDO is that the expressions for the two-electron integrals are greatly simplified, as those integrals which depend on the overlap of two $p$ orbitals on different atoms are neglected.
 Therefore, the two-electron integrals take the form:

 where $\gamma_{\mu \rho}$ is a function of the distance between the two atomic centres.\cite{hel21a}